 Chart 6.
 Percent and number of census tracts with increased/decreased share of employment by ethnic/racial plurality of neighborhoods in Seventh District

-Chart 6.
-Percent and number of census tracts with increased/decreased share of employment by ethnic/racial plurality of neighborhoods in the Seventh District
+Chart 7.
+Percent and number of census tracts with increases in share of jobs by ethnic/racial plurality of the tracts in the metropolitan areas

 Industry mix